benhur07b/benhur07b.github.io/_posts/2019-02-08-mapping-icebergs-in-qgis.md

 A friend showed me a [post](https://www.esri.com/arcgis-blog/products/arcgis-pro/mapping/iceberg-map-part-1-cartography/) about creating a map of over 300 thousand historic iceberg locations in ArcGIS Pro and asked me if the same could be done in QGIS.
 The map above is my attempt at creating something similar using QGIS and the Time Manager plugin.
 This post details the steps -- utilizing Draw Effects and some Data-driven styling -- to create the map. :)

-## Datasets Needed
+## Datasets needed
 1. **```Iceberg ```** data from ["The Antarctic Iceberg Tracking Database"](http://www.scp.byu.edu/data/iceberg/).
 Our friends from ESRI were kind enough to provide us with a feature layer merging all the data.
 I created a GeoPackage version that you can download [here](https://drive.google.com/drive/folders/1zJ5XM7BJqKx-PF6kUc-1hjpYBnPni8SU?usp=sharing).
 If you want to use the original feature layer, it can be opened in QGIS by connecting to an ```ArcGisFeatureServer```.
 The Feature Layer can be found [here](https://services.arcgis.com/nGt4QxSblgDfeJn9/arcgis/rest/services/Icebergs/FeatureServer)

 2. **```World Borders```** vector file available from [thematicmapping.org](http://thematicmapping.org/downloads/TM_WORLD_BORDERS-0.3.zip).

 3. **```Graticules```** vector file from [naturalearthdata.com](https://www.naturalearthdata.com/downloads/50m-physical-vectors/50m-graticules/).
 I used the ones with 10 degree and 20 degree intervals.

-## Set the Map Canvas Background Color to Dark Gray
+## Set the map canvas background color to dark gray
 The first thing I did was set the canvas color to a <span style="color: #494747">**dark gray(#494747)**</span> color.
 This can be done by changing the Background color in the General Settings of the Project Properties.
 Open the Project Properties via **```Project -> Properties```** or **```CTRL + SHIFT + P```**.
 <div class="col-lg-12 img-container"><img class="img-fluid post-img img-shadow" src="{{ site.baseurl }}/assets/img/posts/2019-02-08-mapping-icebergs-in-qgis/canvas-bg-1.png"></div>